Black–blue coalition: Salzburg

 Before the 2023 Salzburg state election, Governor Wilfried Haslauer ruled out a coalition between the ÖVP and the FPÖ.
 After the election, the "Dirndl Coalition" could not be continued because NEOS was no longer represented in the state parliament.
 A coalition between the ÖVP and The Greens failed to achieve a majority.
 Haslauer then considered an "Alliance for Salzburg" consisting of the ÖVP, FPÖ, and SPÖ, which, however, was rejected by the SPÖ.
 As a result, a coalition between the ÖVP and the FPÖ was formed.
-On May 26, 2023, the new Salzburg state government was the Haslauer Jr. third government, lead by Wilfried Haslauer Jr., was presented to the public.
+On May 26, 2023, the new Salzburg state government was the Haslauer Jr. third government, led by Wilfried Haslauer Jr., was presented to the public.
 The government has been in office since 14 June 2023.
 It is the state's first coalition government with a coalition of the ÖVP and the FPÖ.
 On 2 July 2025, Karoline Edtstadler was elected Governor of Salzburg in the Edtstadler government by the Landtag of Salzburg.